Friday, March 7, 2014

 CONSERVATIVES WHO JOINED THE RESISTANCE

-SOME, LIKE DE GAULLE AND JEAN MOULIN, DID FIGHT THE OCCUPIERS
+SOME, LIKE DE GAULLE AND UNIFIER OF THE MOUVEMENT JEAN MOULIN, ARE FAMOUS

 The Picpus cemetery: please click and scroll down.

-De Gaulle is accused of betraying Communist fighters at the end of the war.* Conservative fighters had nothing to do with that drama, but they shared the Left's patriotism, not its vision of social justice.
+*De Gaulle is accused of betraying Communist fighters at the end of the war (Wikipedia, which follows the mainstream, says he only abandoned them).
+Conservative fighters had nothing to do with that drama, but they shared the Left's patriotism, not its vision of social justice.

 By wrenching themselves away from the prejudices and interests

-of their class, those descendants of the Versaillais deserve particular respect for walking the extra mile.
+of their class, those descendants of the Versaillais deserve particular respect.

 Plaque at the Picpus cemetery